Maquecime/truth-project/README.md

 You can run it by yourself with docker or without.
 First clone this repository in a local folder.
 Then open a terminal in this folder.
+*Note*: Some used APIs need authentication token in a .env file

 ### Without docker